offsouza/regression_interview/README.md

 Was trained the last model using 1000 epochs.

 Because of the training time I could not test more parameters, but maybe it's possible improve the result of this network, reducing the learning rate, trying other optimizers and analyzing better the input data.

+## For Run

+In folder `req` there is the archive `requeriments.txt`, you will find the librarys necessary for run.
+> pip install -r req.txt

+However if you used Anaconda, cuda 8.0 and have a GPU, you can create a env base in basetgpu, follwed next code to create.
+In directory `req` you will find `basetfgpu.yml` .In terminal put the codes below:

+> conda env create -n teste -f basetfgpu.yml

+To activative in linux and Mac:

+> source activate basetfgpu

+or for Windows:

+> activate basetfgpu

+So run the code:

+> python interview.py

+Then, to see the loss score:

+> python evaluate.py results/submission_train.csv data/train_100k.truth.csv